ocharles/blog/posts/2013-11-24-using-indexed-free-monads-to-quickcheck-json.md

 ---
-title: Using indexed free monads to QuickCheck JSON
+title: "Using indexed free monads to QuickCheck JSON"
 ---

 One of the most satisfying parts of my job is the moment when, after months of devout